lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module1_TLFramework.md

 - Prioritize transparency, citation of sources, and grounded reasoning.
 ```

-#### Step 5.
-Begin using it as a persistent and collaborative environment
+#### Example Prompts to start using your AI Workspace
-Try prompts like:
+Begin using your workspace as a persistent and collaborative environment, trying prompts like:

 ```
 Map the course outcomes to weekly modules.